defold/doc/docs/en/manuals/automated-testing.md

 Use Bob the builder CLI tool for editor-independent CI.

-Yoy can use it to resolve dependencies, build a game, an archive, or a standalone bundle, and generate a JSON report:
+You can use it to resolve dependencies, build a game, an archive, or a standalone bundle, and generate a JSON report:

 ```sh
 mkdir -p build/reports